Getting Started with Pocket on your Computer

 What’s in the Toolbar?

-When you visit Pocket in your browser, your List of saved items are displayed.
+When you visit Pocket in your browser, your list of Saves are displayed.
 The toolbar at the top allows you to search, customize the layout, view items that have been shared with you, and more.

-- Search - Type in keywords to look for items in your List and Archive.
+- Search - Type in keywords to look for items in your Saves and Archive.
 Click here to learn more about searching in Pocket.

-- Save a URL - Type or paste a link to save it to your list without leaving the site.
+- Save a URL - Type or paste a link to save it to your account without leaving the site.

 - Bulk Edit - Bulk Edit helps you perform actions on groups of items at once.
 These actions include Archive, Favorite, Tag, and Delete.
 Click here to learn more about using Bulk Edit